rosafilgueira/DARE_SEISMO/specfem3d/docker/README.md

 Hello world from processor 45af5c75526d, rank 1 out of 4 processors Hello world from processor 45af5c75526d, rank 0 out of 4 processors
 ```

+Logging out will kill the container (and remove any data or changes you've made).

 Run the container in non-interactive mode (this command does not return until
 you kill the container):